Colorist Services

 Colorists shaping France's cinematic image

-Here is how this works in practice.
-The colorists we work with are based out of the Paris post-prod cluster.
-Mikros Image, Technicolor Paris, Digital District, Mac Guff — and many trained through Gobelins or La Fémis before moving into commercial grading suites.
-They carry a painterly sensibility informed by the Louvre and Musée d'Orsay collections that sit a Métro ride from their workrooms.
-A tech ease in DaVinci Resolve, Baselight, and HDR Dolby Vision pipelines built across hundreds of features, series, and luxury commercials.
-The result is a grade that holds up at Cannes screenings and on streaming-sites delivery specs alike.
+The colorists we work with are based in the Paris post-prod cluster, at Mikros Image, Technicolor Paris, Digital District, and Mac Guff.
+Many trained through Gobelins or La Fémis before they moved into commercial grading suites.
+They carry a painterly eye informed by the Louvre and Musée d'Orsay collections, which sit a Métro ride from their workrooms.
+They also bring deep tech skill in DaVinci Resolve, Baselight, and HDR Dolby Vision pipelines.
+That skill is built across hundreds of features, series, and luxury commercials.
+The result is a grade that holds up at Cannes screenings and on streaming-site delivery specs alike.

-Here is the short of it.
 Practical workflow matters as much as taste.
-Our colorists structure sessions for remote review with global directors, set up with sound finishing houses across Paris and Lyon, and document spend in a way that satisfies CNC and TRIP rebates audits when post-prod is completed in France.
-Productions cutting on tight festival deadlines gain from the redundancy in the local ecosystem.
-If a Paris suite is booked, we shift to a partner room in Lyon or Bordeaux without losing the colorist or the look.
+Our colorists run sessions for remote review with global directors and work with sound finishing houses across Paris and Lyon.
+They also log spend in a way that satisfies CNC and TRIP rebate audits when post-prod wraps in France.
+Productions on tight festival deadlines gain from the backup in the local scene.
+If a Paris suite is booked, we move to a partner room in Lyon or Bordeaux without losing the colorist or the look.
 The grade travels with the artist, not the room.

 ACT 03